jqk6/30-Days-Of-cpp/Day1/Readme.md

 `()` tells the compiler that the given identifier is a function.
 Every function ends with parenthesis `()`

 And in these parenthesis we can also declare parameters that will be used while calling a function or we can left it empty just like in main() function.
+ >The values that are declared within a function when the function is called are known as an argument.
+Whereas, the variables that are defined when the function is declared are known as a parameter.